fujin/fujin.github.io/source/_posts/2011-08-13-minitest-0-0-5-released.markdown

 executed by a dedicated test runner.

 I've also retained the ability to run via Vagrant, for ease of testing.
-The develop branch has some more recent enhancmenets, notably an in-line Sinatra server which I'm building example test cases around.
+The [develop branch](https://github.com/fujin/minitest-cookbook/tree/develop) has some more recent enhancements, notably an in-line Sinatra server which I'm building example test cases around.